SIMO-io/simo/README.rst

 4GB of RAM memory and 64GB of storage space.

 You start by installing `Ubuntu Server 24.*.* LTS <https://ubuntu.com/download/server>`_ on to it.
-Please install it with LVM with at least 5GB of free space in LVM group, this allows for a best possible backup system later on.
+If you have a disk that is at least 128 GB in size, please install it with LVM option leaving half of your LVM group unused, this allows for a best possible backup system using LVM snapshots and borg backup.

 Once your home Ubuntu Server is up and running, you will have to use command line to log in to it.